 Rolling out the Rotis

-For most gluten free recipes it is best to work the dough between two sheets parchment paper.
-This prevents the dough from sticking to the surface or from having to use too much additional flour.
-This causes the dough to dry out.
+For most gluten free recipes it is best to work the dough between two sheets of parchment paper.
 The parchment paper method is what I used for rolling out my dough balls into roti disks.

 Feel free to clean up the edges and shape into a circle.
 I love using a pizza cutter for this but you can use anything even a round bowl cover.

 I cook my gluten free sada roti exactly how I cook regular roti.
-First I cook it for a few minutes on each side on the tawa.
+First I cook it for a few minutes on each side of the tawa.

 Then I put it over direct heat to finish the cooking.
 I have an induction cooktop and this little hack is a life saver for anyone wanting to make roti with an induction cooktop.
 I am using the trivet from my instant pot.
 You can get one (without the instant pot) here.
 Or you can buy a round cooling rack like this one.
 Either one does the trick!